ferrous-systems/rust-exercises/exercise-book/src/nrf52-tools.md

 (...) random other USB devices will be listed
 ```

-✅ In the terminal run `cargo run --bin hello -- --allow-erase-all` from the [`nrf52-code/radio-app`](../../nrf52-code/radio-app) folder, to build and run a simple program on the DK to test the set-up.
+✅ In the terminal run `cargo run --bin hello` from the [`nrf52-code/radio-app`](../../nrf52-code/radio-app) folder, to build and run a simple program on the DK to test the set-up.

 ```console
 ❯ cargo run --bin hello -- --allow-erase-all